Poland is done sending arms to Ukraine, Polish leader says as trade dispute escalates

 The official noted that “each country that’s contributing to Ukraine has its own domestic politics and that’s just a reality.
 Some of these countries are in the middle of election cycles, so they’re also in the middle of messaging their publics."
 The official requested anonymity to speak to reporters on the subject.

-The German Foreign Ministry said Thursday that “we have taken note of the statement from the Polish side.”

-The ministry added that “Ukraine continues to need our full support.
+The German Foreign Ministry said: “Ukraine continues to need our full support.
 It is important that we in Europe act decisively and in solidarity in this regard.
 Germany will support Ukraine humanitarianly, politically, economically and with weapons for as long as it needs us.”

 Associated Press writers Lorne Cook in Brussels, Kirsten Grieshaber in Berlin and Karel Janicek in Prague contributed to this report.